 The majority of loans originated are sold to third party investors.
-The amounts sold to investors are shown on the balance sheet as mortgage loans sold to investors, and include the fees due from the investors.
+The amounts expected to be sold to investors are shown on the balance sheet as loans held for sale, and include the fees due from third party investors.

 Use of Significant Accounting Estimates